chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 When you challenge someone or accept a challenge, you each trace one-half of the outline of a circle into the ground with the point of an iron blade.
 Then, you face each other in the center of the circle and fight.

 You setup your foe’s progress track per the Enter the Fray move, but use this move instead of Enter the Fray to begin the fight.
 You have initiative at the start of combat unless you score a miss or choose the option to grant first strike.

 Duels are usually stopped when one of the duelists surrenders or is clearly defeated.
 The victor may then make a demand which the loser must abide by.
 Not complying with this demand means ostracism and shame.
 If you lose a duel, envision what your opponent demands of you.
-If you’re unsure, Ask the Oracle.
+If you’re unsure, Ask for Inspiration.
 Then, do it or face the narrative cost of your dishonor.

 Duels may also be to the death.
 If one of the combatants declares their intent to fight to the death, the other must agree or forfeit.

 #### Forge a Bond

 When you spend significant time with a person or community, stand together to face hardships, or make sacrifices for their cause, you can attempt to create a bond.
 When you do, roll +heart.
 If you make this move after you successfully Fulfill Your Vow to their benefit, you may reroll any dice.

 On a strong hit, make note of the bond, mark a tick on your bond progress track, and choose one.

 * Take +1 spirit.
 * Take +2 momentum.

 On a weak hit, they ask something more of you first.
-Envision what it is (Ask the Oracle if unsure), do it (or Swear an Iron Vow), and mark the bond.
+Envision what it is (Ask for Inspiration if unsure), do it (or Swear an Iron Vow), and mark the bond.
 If you decline or fail, Pay the Price.

 On a miss, you are refused.
 Pay the Price.

 Bonds provide a story benefit by enriching your interactions and creating connections with a recurring cast of characters and familiar places.
 They also provide mechanical benefits by giving you adds when you make moves such as Sojourn or Compel.
 And, perhaps most importantly, your bonds help determine your ultimate fate when you retire from adventuring and Write Your Epilogue.

 Bonds can be created through narrative circumstances or through sworn vows.
 If you’ve established a strong relationship with a person or community, you may Forge a Bond to give it significance.
 If you make this move after you successfully Fulfill Your Vow in service to them, you have proven yourself worthy and may reroll any dice.

 When you Forge a Bond and score a strong hit, mark a tick on your bond progress track and make note of your bond.

 On a weak hit, they ask more of you.
 It might be a task, an item, a concession, or even a vow.
-Envision what they need, or Ask the Oracle.
+Envision what they need, or Ask for Inspiration.
 If you do it, or Swear an Iron Vow, you can mark the bond.

 On a miss, they have refused you.
 Why?
 The answer should introduce new complications or dangers.